If you do not leave New Zealand before your visa expires

 - leave the country immediately, or

-- request a special temporary or resident visa under Section 61 of the Immigration Act, but only if you believe you have a special case.
+- make a request for a special temporary or resident visa under section 61 of the Immigration Act 2009, but only if you believe you have a special case.

 Making a Section 61 request